ropensci-org/monthly/about.md

 permalink: /about/
 ---

-rOpenSci bi-weekly updates, including for software, what's happening in the community, events, and more.
+rOpenSci twice monthly updates, including for software, software review news, what's happening in the community, events, and more.